Nitrogen Blackout Not Fertilizer Ban

 Fertilizing the Lawn During the Blackout

-This summer, while treating for chinch bugs, grubs, mole crickets, and sod webworms, we will be applying non-nitrogen fertilizers.
+This summer, while treating for chinch bugs, grubs, mole crickets, and sod webworms, APL Pest Control will be applying non-nitrogen fertilizers.
 For customers who have been receiving regular applications over the past eight months, we applied extra nitrogen to build up nitrogen levels to last through the blackout.
 This is not optimum for the grass or the environment, but until the law changes, it is what we are forced to do.